21 Gen Z Financial Habits Shaping the Future of Money

 Fancy budgeting apps and automated tracking make it easier than ever, so there’s no excuse to stay in the dark.
 They’re not clipping coupons like their grandparents, but they are making sure their money is working for them, not vanishing into mindless purchases.

-Financial stability isn’t about how much you make, it’s about how much you keep.
-And Gen Z is proving that small, intentional changes lead to big results.
+Gen Z financial habits like this prove that financial stability isn’t about how much you make, it’s about how much you keep.
+Small, intentional changes are adding up to big results

 Embracing Digital Banking